Snacking and Chinese New Year go hand in hand.

 Photo: Sofitel Singapore City Centre

 Looking for something unique?
 This unusual handcrafted traditional-French-meets-Chinese pineapple tart ($38+ for 30 pieces) was created by Executive Pastry Chef Sam Leong and is true to the culinary spirit of Racines, which features both French and Chinese cuisines.
 In this pairing of foie gras with acidic fruits, the clever use of rich foie gras butter in the dough gives a well-rounded savouriness to the pastry and helps balance the sweet and, at times, sharp flavours of the pineapple.
-Takeaway items are available online.
-Collection only available from Jan 21 to Feb 22.
+Available online and collection is until 8 February.

 Photo: Sheraton Towers

 Besides their usual favourites, such as Radish Cake with Conpoy and Preserved Meat ($52) and Water Chestnut Cake with Osmanthus ($50), renowned Cantonese restaurant Li Bai presents a new Lotus Seed Cake with Preserved Meat, Lily Bulb, Chinese Yam and Dried Shrimp ($52) for something savoury on your table.
 They’ve also got the Traditional Nian Gao (Chinese New Year cake) with Red Date and Lotus Seed ($50) which draws natural sweetness from coconut milk and red date.
 Order them here.